network-chadmin/network-chadmin.com/docs/welcome.md

 ## About Me

 > My name is Chad and I'm an Enterprise Network Engineer for Sub-Zero, Wolf, & Cove.
-> While being born and raised in the Twin Cities, I've been based out of Scottsdale, AZ since late 2023.
+> Born and raised in the Twin Cities, I’ve been based in Scottsdale, AZ since late 2023.
 > I have a CCNP: Enterprise with a concentration in Advanced Routing and Services (ENARSI).
 > When I'm not working or in my lab, you can find me hiking, traveling, or out by the pool.

 ![](https://raw.githubusercontent.com/network-chadmin/network-chadmin.github.io/refs/heads/main/static/ccnp-badge.jpg)

-!!!warning Warning
+!!!warning Work in Progress
-This site and the labs within are currently unfinished and a work-in-progress.
+This site is still under active development — many labs are incomplete or evolving.
-Cloning my GitHub in its current state will not result in the full experience.
+Cloning my GitHub right now won’t give you the full experience.
-Check back soon for the finished version of my first lab set, **Shrimp Co.**
+Check back soon for the finished version of my first lab series: **Shrimp Co.** 🦐
-!!!

 ## What You'll Find Here